 In 2005, Mr. Downey received a base salary of \$440,000, which is below the median for CEOs of comparably-sized companies in similar markets.
 In determining Mr. Downey's base salary, the Committee considered the financial performance of the Company; the cost and quality of services provided; leadership in enhancing the long-term value of the Company; performance against other pre-established objectives; survey data; and consideration of length of service.
-Mr. Downey's annual incentive compensation award was based 80% on Great Plains Energy performance which included a balanced scorecard of financial, customer-related and internal/operational metrics, and 20% on individual performance.
+Mr. Downey's annual incentive compensation award was targeted at 45% of base pay, also considered to be somewhat below market levels.
+In 2005, Mr. Downey's incentive award was based 80% on Great Plains Energy performance which included a balanced scorecard of financial, customer-related and internal/operational metrics, and 20% on individual performance.
 Funding for annual awards was based on corporate earnings per share.
 The Great Plains Energy scorecard resulted in overall performance between target and maximum levels for purposes of the annual incentive plan, and earnings performance allowed funding at the maximum level.
 Mr. Downey received two long-term performance share grants in 2005 since no awards were made in 2004.
 Awards were determined in the same manner as for other executive officers.
 Mr. Downey's long-term incentive target was 115% of base pay, which is consistent with the 50th percentile for comparable CEO positions and markets.